FAIR-Chem/fairchem/docs/core/install.md

 [ocp repo](https://github.com/FAIR-Chem/fairchem) and run the following from inside the repo directory to create an environment with all the necessary dependencies.

-1. Create an *ocp-models* environment
+1. Create an *fairchem* environment
    1. **GPU**

       The default environment uses cuda 11.8, if you need a different version you will have to edit *pytorch-cuda* version